DataDog/integrations-core/istio/README.md

       - istiod_endpoint: http://istiod.istio-system:8080/metrics
     ```

-   To monitor Istio mesh metrics, the existing config endpoint `istio_mesh_endpoint` is still available.
+   To monitor Istio mesh metrics, continue to use `istio_mesh_endpoint`.
 Istio mesh metrics are now only available from `istio-proxy` containers which are supported out-of-the-box via autodiscovery, see [`istio.d/auto_conf.yaml`][17].

 2. To monitor Istio versions `v1.4` or earlier, use the following configuration: